jhoyt-io/bubble-timer-backend/tasks/active/PUSH_NOTIFICATION_INFRASTRUCTURE.md

 - [ ] Blocked
 - [ ] Completed

+**Current Phase**: Phase 4 (Timer Sharing Workflow) - 🔄 READY TO START **Next Phase**: Phase 5 (Monitoring and Observability) - Not started

 ## Background
 The current Bubble Timer app has a task for implementing push notifications using Firebase Cloud Messaging (FCM), but the backend is built entirely on AWS services.
 Adding Amazon SNS for push notifications provides better integration with the existing infrastructure and eliminates the need for external dependencies.

+**Note**: The timer sharing backend issue has been resolved.
+The backend now accepts timer data and creates timers in the database if they don't exist, preventing "Timer not found" errors when sharing locally-created timers.

 ## Implementation Progress